oscdev-io/birdplan/docs/protocol-bgp.md

 This will result in a large community being added to the prefix, which will end up in the AS-PATH being replaced on all eBGP peers.

 All private ASN's will be replaced up to a limit of 10, any AS-PATH longer than this will be truncated.

+Using this option will set the `constraints` profile to `customer.private` and apply the relevant adjusted limits.

 An example is below...
 ```yaml